Three Days Grace: Legacy

 The group have been recognized on numerous Billboards "Greatest of All Time" lists.
 They were ranked at number three on their "Greatest of All Time Mainstream Rock Artists" list.
 Billboard also listed "Break", "Chalk Outline", "Pain", "Animal I Have Become" and "I Am Machine" as the "Greatest of All Time Mainstream Rock Songs", with "Break" and "Chalk Outline" in the top 10.
 "I Hate Everything About You" was ranked at number 9 on the Billboard Decade-End Alternative Songs chart in 2009.
 Loudwire named "Animal I Have Become" the 45th "Top 21st Century Hard Rock Songs" in 2012 and also listed "Never Too Late" as one of the "66 Best Hard Rock Songs of the 21st Century" in 2020.
 Since 2018, Three Days Grace and Shinedown have either topped or tied the record for most number one singles on the Billboard Mainstream Rock charts on multiple occasions, including tying one another with 15 number one hits in 2020, and tying again with 16 hits in 2021.
-As of July 2025, the group has 19 No. 1 songs on the Mainstream Rock chart, putting them second behind Shinedown for most of all time.
+As of July 2025, the group has 20 No. 1 songs on the Mainstream Rock chart, putting them second behind Shinedown for most of all time.
 With the post-grunge music scene regaining popularity in the late 1990s and 2000s, songs such as "Never Too Late", "I Hate Everything About You" and "Animal I Have Become", became iconic hits within the genre.
+The latter two passed one billion streams on Spotify, which made Three Days Grace the first Canadian band with two songs to reach that milestone.
 Adam Gontier has been considered to have a, "naturally husky sound, and lyricism chock full of [the] angst and torment" making him a unique singer that many teenagers and others living through hardships found relatable.

+Three Days Grace have been cited by Loudwire as one of the "Big Four" bands of 2000s rock, along with Linkin Park, Shinedown and My Chemical Romance.
+Loudwire also regarded One-X as their best record to date, calling it "the soundtrack to the angsty youth of the 2000s," resonating with fans, past and present.
+Writing about the continued success of Three Days Grace, Canadian music journalist Alan Cross said, "When they came back, it really surprised me.
+I did not expect this.
+It's very hard to explain.
+I just thought that they had had their day, had their time, and apparently not."